-While the kids made a mess, Julie and I made these easy, adorable pumpkin decorations, which are great for either indoor decorating or as outdoor Halloween decorations.
+While the kids made a mess, Julie and I made these easy, adorable pumpkin decorations, which are great for either indoor or outdoor Halloween decorations.

 Pumpkin Door Wreath

-- A 16” Styrofoam wreath form (or any size you want to make – I chose the wreath form that’s half-round, but it’s not necessary)
+- A 16” Styrofoam wreath form (or any size you want to make—I chose the half-round wreath form, but it’s not necessary)

 - Hot glue gun (low temp is best when using on Styrofoam)